 Huntersville Separation Agreement Lawyer

-If you need help drafting or reviewing a separation agreement, or with any issue related to your marriage or divorce, my firm may be able to help.
-I have over a decade of legal experience and have been board certified as a family law specialist since 2013.
-I believe in helping my clients work toward brighter futures as they end their marriages and start new chapters in their lives.
+If you need help drafting or reviewing a separation agreement, or with any issue related to your marriage or divorce, our Huntersville divorce firm may be able to help.
+Our experienced separation agreement attorney has over a decade of legal experience and have been board certified as a family law specialist since 2013.
+We believe in helping our clients work toward brighter futures as they end their marriages and start new chapters in their lives.

 Issues Addressed in a Separation Agreement